-8. Learn Free or Paid Courses from Linux Foundation
+8. Learn Free or Paid Courses from the Linux Foundation

-The Linux Foundation continually offers free and paid courses through edX.org and via their own portal, respectively.
+The Linux Foundation continually offers free and paid courses through edX.org and via their portal, respectively.

 Topics for free courses include (but may not be limited to) Introduction to Linux, Introduction to Cloud Infrastructure Technologies, and Introduction to OpenStack.

-On the other hand, paid options include preparation for the LFCS Certification and LFCE certification exams, Linux for developers, Kernel internals, Linux Security, Performance testing, High Availability, and more.
+On the other hand, paid options include preparation for the LFCS Certification exam, Linux for developers, Kernel internals, Linux Security, Performance testing, High Availability, and more.

 As a plus, they offer discounts for enterprise courses, so try to convince your boss to pay for your and your colleagues’ training.
-Additionally, free webinars are offered on a periodic basis so don’t forget to subscribe to< their newsletters!
+Additionally, free webinars are offered periodically so don’t forget to subscribe to< their newsletters!

 You may also consider checking out our best Online Linux Training Courses.